secretprojectteam/discord-bot-token-id-thing/README.md

 7. Once it's merged, you will get the prize

 ### What you are competing for
-You will get X Random CFAs from our community wallet.
+You will get 2 Random CFAs from our community wallet.